≡ Menu

 American General Life Lab Scoring

-“Lab scoring” is something that is unique to AIG Life.
+“Lab scoring” is unique to AIG Life.
 It is a method they use to determine who will get the preferred ratings.
 The Lab Scoring system has its pluses and minuses.
-You may do well on your blood & urine work but then have a negative lab scoring – this could cause you to lose your rate class.
-On the flip side, if you are on the cusp of a good rate class, then a positive lab score could actually push you up to the better rate class.
+You may do well on your blood and urine work but then have a negative lab score – this could cause you to lose your rate class.
+On the flip side, if you are on the cusp of a good rate class, a positive lab score could push you up to the better rate class.

 Life Insurance Policies Offered by AIG Life